Testing a new collection

 You can validate fit, content direction, and early buyer response before committing capital to a broad production run.

-This page is for brands that need a low MOQ activewear manufacturer, not a large-factory order minimum.
+This page is for brands that need a low MOQ activewear manufacturer in 2026, not a large-factory order minimum.
 The point of low MOQ is not only to lower quantity.
 It is to reduce inventory risk, speed up decision-making, and let you validate fit, pricing, and demand before building a bigger line.

 Low MOQ only helps when the project is structured around the right sample, trim, packaging, and size decisions.
 Otherwise, you only move risk from quantity into setup cost and rework.